christiskatsouris/Computational-Econometrics-R/README.md

 - Linton, O., Post, T., and Whang, Y.-J. (2014).
 Testing for the stochastic dominance efficiency of a given portfolio.
 The Econometrics Journal, 17(2):S59-S74.
 - Post, T. (2003).
 Empirical tests for stochastic dominance efficiency.
 The Journal of Finance, 58(5):1905-1931.
 - Phillips, P.C.B.
 (2006).
 A remark on bimodality and weak instrumentation in structural equation estimation.
 Econometric Theory, 22(5), 947-960.
+- Wang and Phillips (2022).
+A General Limit Theory for Nonlinear Functionals of Nonstationary Time Series.
+Working paper.

 ## Self-Assesment Questions: